 In some instances, you might want to replace your old smaller fan with a new bigger one.
 If this is the case, then you need to know the exact dimensions of both the new and old fans.
 This is important as it will guide you on just how much more ceiling board to cut off.

 Inspect your electrical options to help you purchase a compatible fan.
 Installing your fan with the wrong electric wiring might damage the fan.
 Secondly, if there is an existing wall switch for the fan, then it’s ideal to use it.
-However, newer brands of fans nowadays come with a light which requires its separate switch.
+However, newer brands of fans nowadays come with a light that requires a separate switch.
 In this case, you will need to install an additional switch for this purpose.
 Ensure that you call an expert to help you with the electrical switch installation.

 There are bathroom fans that come with humidity sensors.
 These sensors can automatically turn the fan on or off, depending on the humidity of the air in your bathroom.
 This feature will help you use the fun only when it is needed saving on running costs.
 Similarly, it will take off the burden of turning the fan on and off from you.
 In case you want to upgrade your bathroom fan, then you should consider those new smart options.